embassy-rs/trouble/examples/README.md

 Since Bluetooth 4.2, the maximum PDU size has increased from 27 to 251.
 For better throughput, a higher PDU should be used as
 1. there will be fewer header bytes per packet of data
-2. more data is set in one go, reducing the waiting time required between sending consecutive packets.
+2. more data is sent in one go, reducing the waiting time required between sending consecutive packets.

 To set this we use the HCI command [`LeSetDataLength`](https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Core-54/out/en/host-controller-interface/host-controller-interface-functional-specification.html#UUID-242f8446-8cd1-8293-a341-b09354bae550) with `tx_octets = 251` and `tx_time = 2120`.